-The annual grants from the Queensland (Arts Queensland) and Federal (Australia Council) Governments are received in instalments as scheduled under Multi-Partite Funding Agreement (Note 27).
+The annual grants from the Queensland (Arts Queensland) and Federal (Australia Council) Governments are received in instalments as scheduled under Tri-Partite Funding Agreement (Note 28).
 Grant revenue is brought to account when controlled, at the fair value of the consideration received.
-Grant revenue is subject to fulfilment of conditions as stipulated in the Multi-Partite Funding Agreement.
-In 2020, the Company satisfied all conditions of the Agreement, including reserves held, except for audience related KPI requirements.
-The Funding Agencies provided the Company grant condition relief for audience related KPIs due to the circumstances of COVID-19, with performing arts venue closures and capacity limitations throughout the year.
+Grant revenue is subject to fulfilment of conditions as stipulated in the Tri-Partite Funding Agreement.
+In 2021, the Company satisfied all conditions of the Agreement.